message/iata/GR.md

 - a negative COVID-19 rapid antigen test taken at most 48 hours before departure.
 The test result must be in English, French, German, Greek, Italian, Spanish or Russian.
 The passenger's name in the test result must match the name in the passport; or
 - a negative COVID-19 PCR or RT-PCR test taken at most 72 hours before arrival.
 The test result must be in English, French, German, Greek, Italian, Spanish or Russian.
 The passenger's name in the test result must match the name in the passport; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 The vaccination certificate must be in English, French, German, Greek, Italian, Spanish or Russian.
 The passenger's name in the certificate must match the name in the passport.
 Details can be found at <a href="https://travel.gov.gr/">https://travel.gov.gr/</a> ; or
-- a COVID-19 recovery certificate issued at least 30 day after being tested positive, and a positive COVID-19 antigen, PCR or RT-PCR test taken at least 2 months and at most 9 months before arrival.
+- a positive COVID-19 antigen, PCR or RT-PCR test taken at least 2 months and at most 9 months before arrival.
 The test result must be in English, French, German, Greek, Italian, Spanish or Russian.
 - This does not apply to:
 - passengers younger than 12 years;
 - nationals and residents of Montenegro.